 Aircraft carrier deck, supporting simultaneous launch and recovery operations

-The deck will support simultaneous launch and recovery operations.
+The deck can support simultaneous launch and recovery operations.
 The deck is fitted with a 13° bow deck ski jump.

-No catapult or arresters will be fitted in the initial build but the carrier will be built to accommodate a future back-fit.
-The carrier will be fitted with a steam catapult or electromagnetic launch system and arrester gear, if the option to convert the carrier to the conventional take-off and landing (CTOL) variant proceeds.
+No catapult or arresters were fitted in the initial build but the carrier is built to accommodate a future back-fit.
+The carrier is fitted with a steam catapult or electromagnetic launch system and arrester gear if the option to convert the carrier to the conventional take-off and landing (CTOL) variant proceeds.

-Jet blast deflectors will be fitted on each runway 160m back from the bow ski jump and probably in line with the rear wall of the first island.
-The deflectors protect the deck from the blast of the F-35 joint strike fighter aircraft engines operating at maximum thrust for take-off.
+Jet blast deflectors are fitted on each runway 160m back from the bow ski jump and probably in line with the rear wall of the first island.
+The deflectors protect the deck from the blast of the F-35 joint strike fighter aircraft engines, operating at maximum thrust for take-off.

-There will be two large 70t-load deck-edge aircraft lifts, to be built by McTaggart Scott of Loanhead, Scotland, to transfer aircraft between the hangar and flight decks, one between the islands and one to the aft of the FLYCO island.
+There are two large 70t-load deck-edge aircraft lifts, built by McTaggart Scott of Loanhead, Scotland, to transfer aircraft between the hangar and flight decks, one between the islands and one to the aft of the FLYCO island.

 Systems on Queen Elizabeth Class, including medium-range radar (MRR)